William-Robert-Robertson/WildCamera/README.md

 - **How long can WildCamera power itself independently?** In practice this depends on:
 	- **Solar Panels** the size and efficiency of the solar panels selected
 	- **Shade** whether the solar panels are shaded for part or all of the day
-	- **Cleaning** solar pannels perform best when dust is removed every few months
+	- **Cleaning** solar panels perform best when dust is removed every few months
 	- **Battery Size** the size of the battery selected
 	- **Battery Chemistry**
 		- **Li-Ion** (Lithium Ion) highest energy density but can not be used in cold conditions